acoustic-content-samples/wch-site-application/README.md

 7. [Updating your Oslo sample](https://developer.ibm.com/customer-engagement/tutorials/updating-oslo-sample/)

 ## Updates

+At the end of October we have updated the Oslo starter site with the following features:

+-   Support for multiple sites
+-   Support for templates
+- Added placeholders for images

 At the beginning of September we have updated the Oslo starter site with the following features:
 - Transitioned some content types to custom elements.
 For more information see: https://www.ibm.com/support/knowledgecenter/en/SS3UMF/wch_q_a_watson_assistant/content_types.html#concept_km5_qd3_4cb
 - Added text placeholders